 “Jamie is a really good player, and it was really great to be able to get there in the end.”

-While Michel and his ramp assistant Ashlee McClure still have one more pool match to go before proceeding to the quarter finals, the BC3 class is split into pools of three athletes.
-Each win is critical to getting him closer to the medal rounds.
+Michel and his ramp assistant Ashlee McClure still have one more pool match to go before proceeding to the quarter-finals.
+The BC3 class is split into pools of three athletes, and each win is critical for Michel to reach the medal rounds.

 “I probably didn’t want it to be quite as close a game, but it’s the Paralympics and you have to take them any way you can get them, so I’m happy with that,” he said.